Exposure Effects on Count Outcomes with Observational Data, with Application to Incarcerated Women: Simulation Study

 \section{Simulation Study}

 Simulation studies were conducted to examine and compare the empirical properties of the IPTW, parametric g-formula, and doubly robust estimators of $CMR$ proposed in Section \ref{sec:counts-methods} for a binary exposure $A$ and a count outcome $Y$ in the presence of covariates $L$.
 Simulations were conducted both without data heaping, where the true outcome was observed (Section \ref{sec:counts-sim-noheap}), and with data heaping, where the observed count was rounded to the nearest ten for some participants (Section \ref{sec:counts-sim-heap}).
+Within the data heaping setting, both HCAR and informative heaping were considered.
+For each simulation scenario, 5000 simulated samples were generated and analyzed.